thomasjshea/Password-Generator/README.md

 To use this app, you will need to load the URL into your browser.
 You will then click the "Generate Password" button and answer the prompts.
 You must select a password length within the parameters, and select at least one character type or you will receive an error message.
+Please refresh the page after generating a password to clear the textbox.

 ![alt text](./assets/images/Screenshot%20.png)